ssh_exchange_identification: Connection closed by remote host

 If you are attempting to SSH into a device and you get the error message:

-Are you on a connection over a cellar network?
+Are you on a connection over a cellular network?

 Are you behind a proxy server?